 - Physical Pharmacy and Cosmetic Sciences

-The Purdue College of Pharmacy at this public research institution tied with Ohio State for seventh on U.S. News & World Report's list of top pharmacy schools in 2012.
-Two professional degrees are offered, including a BSPS and a Pharm.D.
-Additional programs can lead to a M.S. or Ph.D.; continuing education courses are also available.
+The College of Pharmacy at Purdue University, a public research institution, ranked 9th on U.S. News & World Report's list of top pharmacy schools in 2016.
+Two professional degrees are offered, including a bachelor's in pharmaceutical sciences and a Pharm.D.
+Additional programs can lead to a Master of Science or Ph.D., and continuing education courses are also available.
+Purdue is located in West Lafayette, IN.

 Top Pharmacy Programs